ADTECH BASICS

 SSPs connect publishers with multiple DSPs, ad networks and ad exchanges in order to sell the advertising space they have available.
 They ensure they get the best possible price whilst managing who can advertise in the publisher's available ad space, which is crucial for avoiding fraudulent and harmful advertising.

-Ad Networks are companies which connect advertisers with website and apps where they can run their ads.
+Ad networks are companies which connect advertisers with websites and apps where they can run their ads.

 They are the middlemen between advertisers and publishers.
 They gather ad inventory from multiple publishers and package it, often based on audience segments, topics, or formats, before selling it to advertisers without real-time bidding auctions.